yclas/documentation/modify-cache-time.md

 ### I want real time!!

-Do not set it to "o" please!! just put 10 seconds at least, that means only 6 times per minute the server will actually get a hit.
+Do not set it to "o" please!!
+Just put 10 seconds at least, that means only 6 times per minute the server will actually get a hit.

 ### I want to use other cache

 As you can see, in that file we have a default value: `'default' => 'file',`

 This means the cache is stored in the HD of your hosting.
-This has some advantages and disadvantages...be careful not to run out of space at your hosting.
+This has some advantages and disadvantages.
+Be careful not to run out of space at your hosting.
 HD normally are really slow (although now with SSD disks it's getting better), so the best option would be to store it in memory.

-If your hosting has APC cache just replace the previous line with: `'default' => 'apc',`
+If your hosting has APC cache, just replace the previous line with: `'default' => 'apc',`

 This will work immediately and you will see everything is even faster.
-APC works in the memory of the server...which makes it lightning fast!
+APC works in the memory of the server, which makes it lightning fast!

 If you need to check other configs like memcache, please check this guide of [Kohana](http://kohanaframework.org/3.2/guide/api/Cache).